ATeXTeam/INSTANT-XS/README.md

 ## INSTRUCTIONS!!!
-STEP-1:- if you want to download the app it is easy, download "INSTANT XS 0.1.zip" in which disk you want to download
+STEP-1:- Go to INSTALL.msi in the repositry and click download.

-STEP-2:- Extract the zip
+STEP-2:- Install the app and you are done!

-STEP-3:- A foledr will appear saying "INSTANT XS 0.1" in that click "main.exe". then you're done!

-Yes, the app dont need installation for now.
-We will add that later.
+STEP-3:- *Nothing*
 <!-- so you're reading this

 Never gonna give you up!